Original blog post here.

 Directed by Ron Howard —

-— and based on a story concept by George Lucas, Willow is a weird movie.
+— and produced and based on a story concept by George Lucas, Willow (much like the video for ‘Safety Dance’) is a weird movie.

 It’s not necessarily a good movie, but watching it for the first time, I couldn’t help but feel it was a very endearing one.
 To be fair, it’s not even a bad movie, either.
 Mostly, it’s a very outlandish Fantasy movie that doesn’t quite manage to live up to its own ambitions.